Skip to Content

 The spare ribs come with roasted potatoes and corn on the cob.
 The ribs were fall-off-the-bone tender, and the sauce was slightly sweet-tangy with a hint of smokiness.
 The corn on the cob was delicious as well.

-The only thing negative for us was that they smothered the ribs in bbq sauce, which some people may enjoy.
+The only negative thing for us was that they smothered the ribs in BBQ sauce, which some people may enjoy.
 However, it didn’t stop us from devouring our spare ribs platter.

-The value of the plate is good too.
+The value of the plate is good, too.
 For $20, you get a heaping plate of food that can easily be shared between two people.
 It was a total of 8 meaty ribs.
 These days, at least here in LA, buying a rack of ribs at the market to cook at home costs way more, which doesn’t include potatoes and corn.

 The Spare Ribs Platter cost $19.99.